kingcu/blog.ridewithgps.com/_posts/2012-07-22-Hot-Summer-Nights-Hour-Competition.markdown

 <a href="http://ridewithgps.com/competitions/Hot-summer-nights?utm_source=Blog&utm_medium=Blog&utm_campaign=Blog"><b>Sign Up Here</b></a> for Hot Summer Nights!

-We will be awarding prizes to top-place finishers.
-We'll also award prizes for the competition's more noteworthy rides.
+Everyone who completes their challenge will be entered into a lottery for prizes.
+We'll also give prizes to the top-place finishers in the 60 hour challenge, and hand out prizes along the way for noteworthy rides!
 As has been the case with the previous competitions this should be a lot of fun and we hope you'll all participate!

 If you have any questions about *{{ page.title }}* email us at <a href="mailto:info@ridewithgps.com">info@ridewithgps.com</a>